 Patty and Bo Pilgrim Chapel.
-The new Patty and Bo Pilgrim Chapel, maintaining DBU's Georgian/colonial architectural style, is modeled after several classic colonial church buildings.
-It seats 1,450 students in the beautiful sanctuary and in addition to hosting chapel services, Pilgrim Chapel is also the new home to the Orville and Esther Beth Rogers Prayer Ministry, the Cynthia Estes Prayer Room, the Rogers Baptist Student Ministry offices, as well as the offices of the Gary Cook Graduate School of Leadership.
+The Patty and Bo Pilgrim Chapel, maintaining DBU's Georgian/colonial architectural style, is modeled after several classic colonial church buildings.
+It seats 1,450 students in the beautiful sanctuary and in addition to hosting chapel services, Pilgrim Chapel is also home to the Orville and Esther Beth Rogers Prayer Ministry, Cynthia Estes Prayer Room, Rogers Baptist Student Ministry offices, as well as the offices of the Gary Cook Graduate School of Leadership.
 The facility also houses the Campus Security Office, six classrooms, one seminar room, a 134-seat theater, and Jeannette and Cletys Sadler Hall that holds approximately 250 people for receptions and dinner.
-Special collections include the Lord Braine of Wheatley collection and the Corrie ten Boom collection.
+Special collections include the Lord Braine of Wheatley Collection and the Corrie ten Boom Collection.

 John G. Mahler Student Center.
-Fashioned after Independence Hall in Philadelphia, the John G. Mahler Student Center displays exact replicas of the Liberty Bell, the Declaration of Independence, and the Constitution of the United States.
-Housed on the main floor of the Student Center are the Hoblitzelle Patriot Cafe, the Meadows Library, the Hillcrest Great Hall, the Hunt President's Dining Room, the External Affairs Office, the Center for Service-Learning, and the Spiritual Life Office.
-The Student Life Offices, student game room and lounge areas, the Jones Fireside Room, the SGA Office, and the Portrait Gallery are located on the second floor.
-The lower level of the Student Center houses campus mail services, the Registrar's Office, the DBU Veteran Services Office, the Financial Aid Office, the Cashier's Office, and the Graduate Office.
+Fashioned after Independence Hall in Philadelphia, the John G. Mahler Student Center displays exact replicas of the Liberty Bell, Declaration of Independence, and Constitution of the United States.
+Housed on the main floor of the Student Center are the Hoblitzelle Patriot Cafe, the Meadows Library, Hillcrest Great Hall, Hunt President's Dining Room, External Affairs Office, Center for Service-Learning, and Spiritual Life Office.
+The Student Life Offices, student game room and lounge areas, the Jones Fireside Room, SGA Office, and Women's Auxiliary Board Portrait Gallery are located on the second floor.
+The lower level of the Student Center houses Mail Services, the Registrar's Office, DBU Veteran Services, Financial Aid Office, Cashier's Office, and Graduate Programs Office.

 Landry Welcome Center.
-Named after Christian servant leaders Tom and Alicia Landry, the Landry Welcome Center houses the Office of Undergraduate Admissions.
+Named after Christian servant leaders Tom and Alicia Landry, the Tom and Alicia Landry Welcome Center houses the Office of Undergraduate Admissions, Freshman/New Student Recruitment, Transfer Recruitment, Campus Visits, and Parent Services.
 Also housed here are convenient meeting rooms, a small multi-media theater, and a special suite featuring some of the Landry's professional and personal memorabilia.

 Henry Blackaby Hall.
-Named in honor of famed Christian author and spiritual leader, Dr. Henry Blackaby, the 20,000 square-foot Henry Blackaby Hall houses the University Bookstore, Music Department classrooms and practice rooms, music faculty instructional studios, and DBU's Online Education Department.
+Named in honor of famed Christian author and spiritual leader, Dr. Henry Blackaby, the 20,000 square-foot Henry Blackaby Hall houses the University's bookstore known as the Patriot Store, Music Department classrooms and practice rooms, music faculty instructional studios, and DBU's Online Education Department.
 Henry Blackaby Hall sits to the south of the John G. Mahler Student Center and complements DBU's signature colonial and Georgian-style architecture.
 The building is a replica of the north elevation of Independence Hall in Philadelphia with its signature red brick walls and balustrades that stretch between end wall chimneys and parapets.
 Like Independence Hall, the front face is embellished with marble panels and belt courses, soapstone quoins, and cast stone modillion cornices, making it distinct from other DBU buildings.